MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/visualizations/chart-effects-3d-bevel-other-report-builder.md

 ## Coordinate-based three-dimensional charts

- When working with coordinate-based chart types (Column, Bar, Area, Point, Line and Range), three-dimensional effects display the chart with a third axis, known as the "z-axis".
+ When you work with coordinate-based chart types (column, bar, area, point, line, and range), three-dimensional effects display the chart with a third axis, known as the "z-axis".
 The introduction of this third axis allows you to apply a variety of visual enhancements to your chart.

 ## Change the white space in a 3D chart